 There is a long process I won’t detail.
 But once made, they keep the cheese in a “gasnategia”, a cold room, during 4-5 months, or more.

-The one listed below from Amazon comes from the Soule mountains, the most remote part of the French Basque Country, close to Bearn.
+The cheese listed below from Amazon comes from the Soule mountains, the most remote part of the French Basque Country, close to Bearn.

 We eat Ardi-gasna with black cherry jam or chili jelly (French side).
 Spanish people eat it with nuts and quince jam.